 October 2018 – March 2019: Early engagement through reference groups, regional hui, workshops and online forums.
 Design of a discussion document.

-July–September 2019: Submissions analysis and development of draft Biodiversity Strategy.
+August–September 2019: Submissions analysis and development of draft Biodiversity Strategy.
 Ideas will continue to be tested with reference groups.

 October–December 2019: Biodiversity Strategy is finalised and approved by Cabinet.